Frisco Highline Trail

 Mile 35 area - Farmers Market Greater Polk County Farmers Market (April-October) just south of the public square

-Mile 35 area - History Museum Polk County Museum A walk through time, housed in the town's first school, a pioneer log cabin sits on the grounds
+Mile 35 area - History Museum Polk County Museum A walk through time, housed in the town's first school, a pioneer log cabin sits on the park-like grounds

 A Rich History